 Score Skill C3: Handling experimental observations and data 0 No evidence of positive achievement for this skill.
 1 Some evidence of positive achievement, but the criteria for a score of 2 are not met.
 2 Processes results in an appropriate manner given a detailed format.
 Draws an obvious qualitative conclusion from the results of an experiment.
 3 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
 4 Processes results in an appropriate manner given an outline format.
 Recognises and comments on anomalous results.
 Draws qualitative conclusions which are consistent with obtained results and deduces patterns in data.
 5 Is beyond the level defined for 4, but does not meet fully the criteria for 6.
 6 Processes results in an appropriate manner given no format.
 Deals appropriately with anomalous or inconsistent results.
 Recognises and comments on possible sources of experimental error.
 Expresses conclusions as generalisations or patterns where appropriate.
 Score Skill C4: Planning and evaluating investigations 0 No evidence of positive achievement for this skill.
 1 Some evidence of positive achievement, but the criteria for a score of 2 are not met.
 2 Suggests a simple experimental strategy to investigate a given practical problem.
 Attempts 'trial and error' modification in the light of the experimental work carried out.
+3 Attempts 'trial and error' modification in the light of the experimental work carried out.
+Is beyond the level defined for 2, but does not meet fully the criteria for 4.
 3 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
-4 Specifies a sequence of activities to investigate a given practical problem.
+Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Specifies a sequence of activities to investigate a given practical problem.
+In a situation where there are two variables, recognises the need to keep one of them constant Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Specifies a sequence of activities to investigate a given practical problem.
 In a situation where there are two variables, recognises the need to keep one of them constant while the other is being changed.
+Comments critically on the original plan, and implements appropriate changes in the light of the 4 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Specifies a sequence of activities to investigate a given practical problem.
+In a situation where there are two variables, recognises the need to keep one of them constant while the other is being changed.
 Comments critically on the original plan, and implements appropriate changes in the light of the experimental work carried out.
-5 Is beyond the level defined for 4, but does not meet fully the criteria for 6.
-6 Analyses a practical problem systematically and produces a logical plan for an investigation.
-In a given situation, recognises there are a number of variables and attempts to control them.
-Evaluates chosen procedures, suggests/implements modifications where appropriate and shows a systematic approach in dealing with unexpected results.
+4 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Specifies a sequence of activities to investigate a given practical problem.
+In a situation where there are two variables, recognises the need to keep one of them constant while the other is being changed.
+Comments critically on the original plan, and implements appropriate changes in the light of the experimental work carried out.
+Is beyond the level defined for 4, but does not meet fully the criteria for 6.